-Each country has its own rules about issuing a long-stay visa or national visa.
-It was not clear on the Greece website what the requirements were and I couldn’t find any articles about it.
+Each country has rules about issuing a long-stay or national visa.
+It was unclear on the Greece website what the requirements were, and I couldn’t find any articles about it.
 The rules changed even after I inquired the first time, so I hope this article will help someone else with the Greece National Visa process.
-Please keep in mind that I am from the US and the rules might be different in another country.
+Please keep in mind that I am from the US, and the rules might be different in another country.

 For the Greece National Visa, you must apply in your home country before you enter Greece.
-In the United States, you must apply for the visa at your designated consulate or embassy location, click here for the list.
+You must apply for the visa in the United States at your designated consulate or embassy location; click here for the list.
 Once you find your consulate, call them to ask what the required documents are.
 The list on the website is not current at the time of writing this post.
 Next, begin to gather all the documents you need.
 Only once you are confident you have all the documents you need, call back to the consulate to make the appointment.

-Keep in mind, many of the consulates are small and the visa department may only be one person as is the case in the Houston consulate.
-When I called at the end of May, I was only able to get an appointment at the end of July!
+Keep in mind that many of the consulates are small, and the visa department may only be one person, as is the case in the Houston consulate.
+When I called at the end of May, I could only get an appointment at the end of July!
 During this call, I was told I needed one more document.

-At the appointment, you will present all your documents and most likely have a short interview.
+You will present all your documents at the appointment and will most likely have a short interview.
 At the Houston consulate, I was emailed when my visa was approved.
 If you live close by, you may be able to pick up your passport from the consulate with the visa.
 Otherwise, you will need to provide a pre-paid envelope to the consulate.
-I recommend getting one with insurance in case your passport is lost and you will need to replace it.
+I recommend getting one with insurance in case your passport is lost, and you will need to replace it.
 It will also provide tracking.

 This is the list of documents I was told I needed.
-Keep in mind this is list can change and may be different for each consulate.
+Keep in mind that this list can change and may differ for each consulate.

 - Passport with at least six months of validity past the end date of your visa

 - Birth certificate – official copy from the past six months